azer/blog/posts/2024-11-09-adding-google-oauth-to-phoenix.md

 createdAt: "2024-11-09T21:19:00.000Z"
 ---

-Recently added Google authentication to an app I'm building.
-Writing this down as I don't want to remember all the steps next time - Stack Overflow threads pointing to outdated Google Console menus and several other obstacles made this seemingly simple feature frustrating.
+Recently added Google authentication to [Mitte](https://mitte.ai).
+Writing this down as I don't want to remember all the steps next time.

 Here's how to add Google OAuth to a Phoenix app, step by step.